henriquecastror/open-code-community/content/authors/HenriqueCastroMartins/_index.md

 ---

 I hold a Ph.D. in Finance, and I am currently an Assistant Professor at [IAG PUC-Rio](https://iag.puc-rio.br/) (Rio de Janeiro, Brazil).
 I teach corporate finance, corporate governance and financial analysis at the undergraduate, MBA, Master, and Ph.D. levels.
 I am currently working on several projects on these topics.
-I am also a leader of the Finance Research Group ([FINE](https://iag.puc-rio.br/en/fine-en/)) from IAG PUC-Rio.

 If you have any questions about my research or if you want to work with me, contact me at hcm@iag.puc-rio.br or check my website https://henriquemartins.net/.